-- 2. Pour small amount of water (1 cup) into interior sill track.
-If water drains through exterior weep holes or crevice, system is clear.
-If not, continue to Step 3 to clean. - 3.
-Insert thin wire into the exterior weep hole in the frame.
-Do not insert the wire farther than necessary to clear the blockage because the insulating glass unit may become damaged.
-Call us if unsure. - 4.
-Repeat step one until water runs clear to the exterior.
+2. Pour small amount of water (1 cup) into interior sill track.
+If water does not drain quickly from the sill through the weep system, insert a thin wire into weep hole to clear the blockage.
+When clearing exterior weep holes, the passages through the inside of the frame may be slightly offset to the left or right.
+Do not insert the wire farther than necessary because the insulating glass unit may be damaged.
+Call us if unsure.
+Repeat until water runs clear to the exterior.
 If not successful, call a service technician.